Managing differences in behavior

 - Babelfish: The contents of

-in Babelfish differs from the native content for SQL Server.
-Your code might not work correctly if it depends on the native formatting of@@version
+@@versionin Babelfish differs from the native content for SQL Server.
+Your code might not work correctly if it depends on the native formatting of@@version, such as to extract specific minor version numbers.

 Unsupported stored procedures